evenator/CarND-Advanced-Lane-Lines/README.md

 The third step of the pipeline is a perspective transformation from the camera's point of view to a top-down perspective.
 This is accomplished with a `GroundProjector` object. `GroundProjector` is a processor class that I defined in `lanelines/processors.py` that encapsulates methods for transforming between the camera perspective and the top-down perspective.

-The `GroundProjector` needs a perspective transformation matrix, which I calculated in the script in `bin/perspective_calculation`.
-It has four points that I manually picked in `straight_lines1.jpg` with known scale.
+The `GroundProjector` needs a perspective transformation matrix, which I calculated in the script in `bin/calculate_perspective`.
+It prompts the user for four points that form a rectangle on the ground with known dimensions (lane lines are useful for this.)
+It then prompts the user for the dimensions of the rectangle and the desired size and scale of the transformed top-down image.
+`bin/calculate_perspective` calculates the perspective transform matrix from the four point correspondences using OpenCV's `getPerspectiveTransform()` method.
+`bin/calculate_perspective` constructs a `GroundProjector` object and saves it in a Python pickle file, which is loaded by the pipeline and used for processing.

+When I created the top-down image for my Udacity project, I picked four points in `straight_lines1.jpg` with known scale.
 I was able to determine the scale by the length and separation of the dashed lane lines on the right, which are a known distance apart.
-The script calculates the output points necessary for a top-down image that shows the lane plus 2 meters on either side, stretching from the hood of the car to 3 meters past the furthest lane marker chosen, with a top-down image resolution of 200 pixels per meter, for a resolution of 0.5 cm per pixel. `bin/perspective_calculation` calculates the perspective transform matrix from the four point correspondences using OpenCV's `getPerspectiveTransform()` method.
-Above, you can see the rectangle defined by these four points before (left) and after (right) transformation. `bin/perspective_calculation` constructs a `GroundProjector` object and saves with a Python pickle to `projector.p`, which is loaded by the pipeline and used for processing.
+I used the script to calculate a top-down image that showed the lane plus 2 meters on either side, stretching from the hood of the car to 3 meters past the furthest lane marker chosen, with a top-down image resolution of 200 pixels per meter, for a resolution of 0.5 cm per pixel.
+Above, you can see the rectangle defined by these four points before (left) and after (right) transformation.

 Here, you can see the same binary image from the previous step in the pipeline transformed into the top-down perspective: